jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### Whitening

 In machine learning, we prefer features to be unrelated.
 For example, in a dating application, a person may prefer a tall person but not too thin.
 However, weight and height are co-related.
 A taller person is heavier than a shorter person on average.
 Re-scaling these features independently can only tell whether a person is lighter than average in the population, but not whether the person is thin.
-Weigth increases with height:
+Weight increases with height:
 <div class="imgcap">
 <img src="/assets/dl/gauss.jpg" style="border:none;">
 </div>